DataTable can load data of various formats, such as:

 loadahead | Allows you to avoid DataTable from possible 'blank spots' while scrolling | When you start scrolling, DataTable detects where you scroll (up or down) and loads next records in this direction (the number of records is defined by the parameter).
 If you set loadahead:50, then on each scrolling movement DataTable will load next 50 records.
 Related sample: Dynamic Loading.Load Ahead |

-When you deal with large data size, it's useful to display the loading screen showing users that the app is actually doing something.
+When you deal with big data, it's useful to display the loading screen that shows users that the app is actually doing something.

 Call the showOverlay() method to enable the loading screen for DataTable and hideOverlay() to disable it.